s0rl0v/nst-tele-bot/README.md

 # Description

-AWS-based solution of Neural Style Transfer app.
+AWS-based solution of [Neural Style Transfer](https://en.wikipedia.org/wiki/Neural_Style_Transfer) app.

-## Technologies
+## How it works

-* AWS Lambda/Python=3.7 with python-telegram-bot to orchestrate all of this
-* S3 to store data/MQ
-* S3 triggers to notify Lambda on new images in S3
-* AWS Batch on GPU(P-series EC2 instances) to run style transfer
+NST is quite heavy on computation resources, thus GPU enabled instances of EC2 - P series - is used.
+Since running such instance on permanent basis is quite a luxury even in production, cost-effective AWS batchis selected to run style transfer on demand.

+### AWS Labda based `python-telegram-bot` function

+This function uploads received images to s3 bucket and handles s3 events on new images in s3 bucket - depending on the name of an image (content/generated) it invokes `AWS batch` (content) or sends generated image (generated).

+### AWS Batch - Tensorflow docker image based on [AWS DL Container images](https://docs.aws.amazon.com/dlami/latest/devguide/deep-learning-containers-images.html)

+Custom image runs the bootstrap script `entrypoint.py` which downloads tensorflow implementation of NST, fetches style and content images from s3 bucket, runs interference, uploads generated image and terminates container

+### S3

+CloudFormation template creates a temporary bucket with the stack which is used to store intermediate images and trigger notification event to drive Lambda function.

 # How to build and deploy